nozer0/nozer0.github.io/_posts/en/2014-04-29-numbers-in-computer.md

 </pre>

-'Shift Code', or 'Bias Code', used in IEEE.754, which comes next, is add bias value 2^(bit-1) to make no negetive forms.
+'Shift Code', or 'Bias Code', used in IEEE.754, which comes next, is add bias value 2^(bit-1) to make no negative forms.

 |            | Positive(38) | Negative(-38) | Definition       | Pros&Cons
 |------------|--------------|---------------|------------------|-----------